typedb/typedb-docs/0001-typedb/02-dev/04-write.md

   $a (accessed-object: $f, valid-action: $op) isa access;
 ```

-In the above example we match our role-players before inserting a relation.
+In the above example we match our role players before inserting a relation.
 The number of relations being inserted
 depends on the number of matched results.
 In our [IAM dataset](../01-start/03-quickstart.md#insert-data) there is only
 one match by default.
 But if there will three results matched by the `match` clause — there are three relations
 being inserted here.

 <div class="note">
 [Note]
-You can insert a relation with some roles missing a role-player, but that represents an incomplete data state (as
+You can insert a relation with some roles missing a role player, but that represents an incomplete data state (as
-existence of a relation suggest existence of its role-players) and there needs to be at least one role-player in an
+existence of a relation suggest existence of its role players) and there needs to be at least one role player in an
 inserted relation.
 </div>